eea/eea.converter/README.rst

 Restrict access
 ===============
-In order to restrict access to /download.pdf you'll have to provide a multi-adapter named pdf.support with a read-only attribute called can_download like::
+In order to restrict access to /download.pdf you'll have to provide a multi-adapter named pdf.support with a method called can_download like::

   <browser:page